_ [Contents]

 Figure 4: Bivectors: Direction of Circulation

-We emphasize that we have not defined any of these three concepts.
+We emphasize that for most purposes, we do not need to define any of these three concepts.
 We are just saying that if you did define them, they would all be equivalent.
-We are not going to rely on any notion of clockwise or right-handedness or front-versus-back.
+Except in section 5, we are not going to rely on any notion of clockwise or right-handedness or front-versus-back.
 Instead, we rely on orientation as specified by circulation around the edge of the bivector, which is completely geometrical and completely non-chiral.

-We make a point of keeping things non-chiral, to the extent possible, because it tells us something about the symmetry of the fundamental laws of physics, as illustrated in reference 2.
+We make a point of keeping things non-chiral, to the extent possible, because it tells us something about the symmetry of the fundamental laws of physics, as discussed in reference 3.

 For high-grade clifs A and B, the geometric product AB generally leaves us with a lot of terms.
-As discussed in section 1.11 the bottom-grade term is the dot product ... and as discussed in section 1.10, the top-grade term is the wedge product.
-Alas, the other terms don’t have any such special names.
+As discussed in section 2.11 the bottom-grade term is the dot product (e.g. equation 32a).
+Meanwhile, as discussed in section 2.10, the top-grade term is the wedge product (e.g. equation 32c).
+Alas, there are no special names for the other terms, such as the middle term in the previous example (e.g. equation 32b).

 If we temporarily restrict attention to plain old vectors (grade=1 only), we reach the remarkable conclusion that the geometric product of two vectors has only two terms, a scalar term and a bivector term (assuming the bivector term is nonzero):